cdsbasel/Hackathons_2020Autumn/menu/validity.md

 The following references may be helpful to you to consider concept of validity and associated standards in psychological science.

 <a href="http://www.sfu.ca/~palys/Cronbach&Meehl-1955-ConstructValidityInPsychologicalTests.pdf">Cronbach, L. J., & Meehl, P. E. (1955).
 Construct validity in psychological tests.
 Psychological bulletin, 52(4), 281-302.</a>
 American Educational Research Association, American Psychological Association, & National Council on Measurement in Education.
 (1982).
 Standards for educational and psychological testing.
 Washington, DC: American Educational Research Association.
-(Chapter 1.
-Validity)
+(Chapter 1 & 2)